In most cases, it’s surprisingly easy to start a new business in Virginia.

-For this reason, small business owners will sometimes rely on the services of an attorney when mapping out their ideas for a new business venture.
+For this reason, small business owners will sometimes rely on the services of an attorney when planning out a new business venture.

 The problem, though, is that most people underestimate how much a lawyer can help in the weeks and months between when they first plan out their idea and when they open their doors.

 Further, they think of an attorney as simply an additional expense rather than a useful resource to draw from.

 While it’s certainly not necessary to hire an attorney, the benefits of at least speaking with an attorney will almost always outweigh the costs of an initial consultation.